agarbiak/tuRingMachine/README.md

 Pre-configured instruction sets are given in [`/data`](https://github.com/agarbiak/tuRingMachine/tree/master/data).

+Using Penrose's schema we find that the Turing machine that adds one in binary ("_XN + 1_") is represented by the 450,813,704,461,563,958,982,113,775,643,437,908th Turing machine, as shown in [`/examples/TuringMachines.R`](https://github.com/agarbiak/tuRingMachine/blob/master/examples/TuringMachines.R).

+We also find that Turing machine 177,642 (under Penrose's encoding schema) corresponds to a machine that adds one to a unary input ("_UN + 1_"), again shown in [`/examples/TuringMachines.R`](https://github.com/agarbiak/tuRingMachine/blob/master/examples/TuringMachines.R).

 ## Acknowledgement

-A number of the **turRingMachine** functions have instruction sets specified as per Chapter 2 "_Algorithms and Turing Machines_" in Roger Penrose's book "[The Emperor's New Mind](https://en.wikipedia.org/wiki/The_Emperor%27s_New_Mind)".
+This repo is an `R` implementation of the Turing machines specified in Chapter 2 "_Algorithms and Turing Machines_" in Roger Penrose's book "[The Emperor's New Mind](https://en.wikipedia.org/wiki/The_Emperor%27s_New_Mind)".

 ## License